somaholiday/BarLights/README.md

 # BarLights

-This is a project that runs on a Raspberry Pi and uses a Hall effect sensor to turn my friend's dark liquor cabinet into a beautifully lit LED extravaganza, just by opening the cupboard door.
+This is a project that runs on a Raspberry Pi and uses a Hall effect sensor to turn my friend's dark (and expertly stocked) liquor cabinet into a beautifully lit LED extravaganza, just by opening the cupboard door.

 ---